-More severe strains (PPV-M and Rec) reported infecting peach in other countries have a more devastating impact on production and fruit quality (Nemeth 1994; Glasa et al. 2012).
-To our knowledge, no other comparable impact studies were found in Europe or Chile that exclusively addressed PPV-D infection in peach (Herrera, 2013).
+More severe strains (PPV-M and Rec) reported infecting peach trees in other countries have a more devastating impact on production and fruit quality (Nemeth 1994; Glasa et al. 2012).
+To our knowledge, no other comparable impact studies were found in Europe or Chile that exclusively addressed PPV-D infection in peach (Herrera 2013).
 While it has been estimated that yield reductions of up to 15% could occur based on European experience, supporting evidence is not available (CFIA 2004).
-The lack of significant major differences between PPV-positive and PPV-negative trees is an important finding from both field and screenhouse studies.
+The lack of significant major differences between PPV-positive and PPVnegative trees is an important finding from both field and screenhouse studies.
 Our findings, while admittedly based on a small number of trees naturally infected in the field, suggest that this mild strain of PPV-D has little measureable impact on several commercial peach cultivars growing in a cool temperate climate in Ontario.
-Infected trees continued to produce good yields of high quality fruit with no impact on tree vigor and bud hardiness in both the field and screenhouse studies.
-Based on anecdotal reports from growers over the 11 years that the eradication program was in effect, despite varying degrees of symptom expression on different fresh market peach cultivars and different growing conditions, they did not experience losses in crop yield or increased mortality from winter kill.
-Long term infection by a Spanish isolate of PPV-D has been shown to produce oxidative stress, and the authors suggest that an antioxidative metabolism imbalance may be related to the progress of PPV infection and symptoms in peach trees (Hernandez et al. 2004).
+Infected trees continued to produce good yields of high quality fruit with no impact on tree vigour and bud hardiness in both the field and screenhouse studies.
+Long-term infection by a Spanish isolate of PPV-D has been shown to produce oxidative stress, and the authors suggest that an antioxidative metabolism imbalance may be related to the progress of PPV infection and symptoms in peach trees (Hernández et al. 2004).
 It would be of interest to compare such changes in the Canadian PPV-D isolate which is less aggressive, with mild to absence of symptoms on many peach cultivars.

 Our findings that the Ontario isolate of PPV-D causes minimal effects on fresh market peaches does not eliminate all concern.
 Increasing levels of PPV-D in the industry will adversely affect other susceptible and symptomatic crops such as plum and nectarine.
-As has happened in other countries, persistence of the virus in Ontario stone fruits over time is likely to result in mutations with greater pathogenicity.
+As has happened in other countries, persistence of the virus in Ontario stone fruits over time is likely to result in virus mutations with greater pathogenicity.
 More severe isolates of the D strain have been described (Dallot et al. 1998) often with demonstrated differences in host range and aphid vectors.
-This is not surprising since small differences in the genetic sequence as a result of mutation can have drastic effects on Potyvirus biology (Schneider et al. 2011).
+This is not surprising since small differences in the genetic sequence as a result of a mutation can have drastic effects on Potyvirus biology (Schneider et al. 2011).
 Further studies should also be made to evaluate other peach cultivars, as well as other susceptible Prunus species, and include investigations on the phytochemical composition of the fruit.
 This is important since it influences their taste and quality.
 Co-infections of PPV with other viruses occurring in fruit trees may enhance the pathogenicity.
 This has been shown in mixed infections of PPV and Prune dwarf Ilarvirus (PDV) and Prunus necrotic ringspot virus (PNRSV) on some plum cultivars exhibiting growth reduction, bark canker and trunk malformation and tree mortality (Nemeth 1992).
-The

-- 1 symprojetic effect of DDV with other viruses has also been shown to reduce growth of see - synergistic effect of PPV with other viruses has also been shown to reduce growth of seedlings - 2 by 2.9 69.1% (Nemeth 1992).
+The synergistic effect of PPV with other viruses has also been shown to reduce growth of seedlings by 2.9-69.1% (Nemeth 1992).

-- The continued spread of a single PPV-D isolate in Niagara provides a unique opportunity - 4 to examine both the epidemiology and impact at farm gate of this disease.
-More extensive - 5 cultivar studies over a longer period under varying climatic conditions and management regimes - 6 would benefit our understanding of this disease and potentially provide means to mitigate its - 7 impact to the industry.
-The latent nature of PPV-D infections, lower virus titre and reduced - 8 transient symptoms, as we have shown in this study, could explain why PPV-D strains have - 9 become much more widespread globally (Schneider et al. 2011; Wang et al. 2006).
+The continued spread of a single PPV-D isolate in Niagara provides a unique opportunity to examine both the epidemiology and impact at farm gate of this disease.
+More extensive cultivar studies over a longer period under varying climatic conditions and management regimes would benefit our understanding of this disease and potentially provide means to mitigate its impact to the industry.
+The latent nature of PPV-D infections, lower virus titre and reduced transient symptoms, as we have shown in this study, could explain why PPV-D strains have become much more widespread globally (Wang et al. 2006; Schneider et al. 2011).

-10 Acknowledgements
+Acknowledgements